 Bergamot Oil, Camphor, Menthol, essential oil, Stealth-10, Stealth-21, Ceteth-20, octadecanoic acid, Cetyl Alcohol, Glyceryl Stearate PEG-100 Stearate, propanediol, Xanthan Gum, Methyl Paraben, Propyl Paraben, Carbomer 940, Imidazolidine Urea.

-The letters “HPUS” indicate that the components in this product are officially monographed within the Homeopathic Pharmacopeia of.
+The letters “HPU” and” in” indicate that the components in this product are officially monographed within the Homoeopathic Pharmacopoeia.

 Usage

-Kindly be relevant and massage into all surfaces of the feet, heels, and toes.
-Most beneficial when applied after bathing, showering, or a foot immersion.
+Kindly be relevant and massage all feet, heels, and toe surfaces.
+It is most beneficial when applied after bathing, showering, or a foot immersion.
 For best results, use twice daily.

 The item for Consumption Details

-Don’t let foot pain stop you from enjoying life with this Pain-Relieving Foot Cream from MagniLife.
+Does foot pain stop you from enjoying life?
+This Pain-Relieving Foot Cream from MagniLife can help.
 This foot pain release cream soothes knife attack or shooting pain and calms down burning or tingling sensations in your feet.

-Enriched with a concentrated moisturizing formula, this moisturizing pain-relieving foot cream hydrates severely dry and cracked skin softens calluses, and heals cracks and fissures.
+Enriched with a concentrated moisturising formula, this pain-relieving foot cream hydrates severely dry and cracked skin, softens calluses, and heals cracks and fissures.

-While we work to make sure product information is accurate, once in a while manufacturers may alter their ingredient lists, the claims connected to their products, or other product information.
+While we work to ensure that product information is accurate, manufacturers may occasionally alter their ingredient lists, the claims connected to their products, or other product information.

-Real product packaging and materials may contain more and/or different information than that shown on our internet site.
-For these reasons, you have to not believe the knowledge presented but should read labels, warnings, and directions before using or consuming a product.
+Product packaging and materials may contain more information than our website.
+For these reasons, you should not believe the information presented but read labels, warnings, and directions before using or consuming a product.

-Meijer, Inc., its affiliates, its content provider(s) and goods manufacturers don’t take for granted any liability for inaccuracies, or misstatements.
+Meijer, Inc., its affiliates, its content provider(s), and goods manufacturers don’t take any liability for inaccuracies or misstatements for granted.

 Content on this site is for reference purposes and isn’t intended to substitute for advice given by a physician, pharmacist, or other licensed healthcare professional.

-You should not use this in order of self-diagnosis or for treating an ill-health or disease.
-Contact your healthcare supplier immediately if you think that you simply have a medical difficulty.
+You should not use this for self-diagnosis or treating an illness or disease.
+Contact your healthcare provider immediately if you think you have a medical difficulty.

 Magni Life DB Pain Relieving Foot Cream 4 Oz